 Provost Joanna Mott will be providing information to students and the campus community very soon.
 If you have questions in the interim, please email Paul.Titus@oit.edu.

-If I’m in a class, work with a sports team, in a club or work on a campus/site with a student or a faculty/staff member at Oregon Tech who is diagnosed with COVID-19, will I be contacted to let me know?
+If I’m in contact with a student or a faculty/staff member at Oregon Tech who is diagnosed with COVID-19, will I be contacted to let me know?